NYPL/nypl-library-card-app/README.md

 > Updated the client side input field validation to be activated on blur.
 > Updated the route for barcode service.
 It is commented out for current release.
 > Updated server side validation.
 So now the error messages will be displayed in <ErrorBox> if client side validations fail.
+> Added related functions for the email validation from Card Creator.